is email secure

 Why?
 Cause sending an encrypted message stops outsiders from intercepting it while it’s in transit.

 Transport-level encryption (TLS) protects messages as they move between servers.
+TLS is commonly used as the default secure email to protect email communications while it’s being transmitted between servers.

 S/MIME and PGP are the certificate-based options companies use for enterprise setups.